 Fiscal 2014 Compared with Fiscal 2013.
-During fiscal 2014, we incurred \$12.0 million of impairment, restructuring and other charges as follows: (i) \$2.3 million in our Security and Optoelectronics and Manufacturing divisions for employee termination costs and costs related to facility consolidations; (ii) \$2.0 million in our Healthcare division related to our move into a new building to serve as the division's headquarters and primary manufacturing facility; (iii) \$5.8 million of costs incurred within our Security division related to contract issues with the U. S. federal government; (iv) \$1.3 million in our Corporate segment for debt restructuring costs related to the amendment of our credit agreement that was completed in the fourth quarter of fiscal 2014 and (v) \$0.6 million of professional fees associated with defending a class action complaint that was filed against the Company and recorded in our Corporate segment.
-See description of costs incurred in fiscal 2013 in the section below.
+During fiscal 2014, we incurred \$12.0 million of impairment, restructuring and other charges as follows: (i) \$2.3 million in our Security and Optoelectronics and Manufacturing divisions for employee termination costs and costs related to facility consolidations; (ii) \$2.0 million in our Healthcare division related to our move into a new building to serve as the division's headquarters and primary manufacturing facility; (iii) \$5.8 million of costs incurred within our Security division related to contract issues with the U. S. federal government; (iv) \$1.3 million in our Corporate segment for debt restructuring costs related to the amendment of our credit agreement that was completed in the fourth quarter of fiscal 2014 and (v) \$0.6 million of professional fees associated with defending the Securities Class Action and Derivative Actions, which were recorded in our Corporate segment.

-Fiscal 2013 Compared with Fiscal 2012.
-During fiscal 2013, we incurred \$8.0 million of impairment, restructuring and other charges primarily related to headcount reductions and facility consolidation, and in conjunction with our agreement with the Transportation Security Agency (TSA) related to the Rapiscan Secure 1000SP Advanced Imaging Technology system and associated Automated Target Recognition software and our related agreement with the U.S. Department of Homeland Security (DHS).
+During fiscal 2013, we incurred \$8.0 million of impairment, restructuring and other charges primarily related to headcount reductions and facility consolidation, and in conjunction with our agreement with the Transportation Security Administration (TSA) related to the Rapiscan Secure 1000SP Advanced Imaging Technology system and associated Automated Target Recognition software and our related agreement with the U.S. Department of Homeland Security (DHS).
 Of this amount, \$2.4 million was recorded within our Healthcare division, \$5.0 million was recorded within our Security division, and \$0.6 million was recorded within our Optoelectronics and Manufacturing division.
-During fiscal 2012, we incurred \$1.4 million of restructuring and other charges primarily related to headcount reductions and facility consolidation.
-Of this amount, \$0.2 million was recorded within our Healthcare division, \$0.3 million was recorded within our Security division, and \$0.9 million was recorded within our Corporate segment.